 I’m a strong believer in making your own dough, using only 4, maybe 5 ingredients: organic flour, salt, water, yeast and sometimes oil.
 But, I know sometimes you just can’t get that done, so store-bought it is.
 Be sure to look for a dough with minimal, whole ingredients that you can pronounce.
 I still can’t do much about the sticky, plastic mess but what if I told you that you could dramatically improve the stretchability of that store bought dough?

 For this experiment, I used Whole Foods dough (we kind of love it).
 It’s sold in 1-pound plastic bags and the ingredient list is pretty wholesome.
 So it passes the test-score!
 You are going to want to plan about 8 hours in advance.
 Take the dough home, remove as much of it as you can from the plastic bag and divide in half.
 Stretching a 1-pound pizza dough ball is extreme.
 The SECRET to improving store bought is to make dough balls out of it.
-Its that simple and an incredible improvement!
+It's that simple and an incredible improvement!
 By making dough balls, we are trapping some air inside with the gasses and then we are going to let it rest for 5-6 hours.
 The results will be a dough that stretches easy and that yields a light, airy crust.
+Cooked quick and evenly on your Baking Steel!

 If for some reason you don’t have time to make your own dough, head to Wholefoods or your favorite market and give their dough a try.
 Just be sure to give yourself enough time to make and have a ball!